-- Cambodia is about one and a half times the size of England – roughly the same area as Oklahoma.
-Around one twentieth of the country is covered by the waters of the Tonle Sap lake.
-The highest point is Phnom Aural (1771m) in the Cardamom Mountains.
+- Cambodia is about one and a half times the size of England – roughly the same area as the US state of Oklahoma.

-- Cambodia’s population is around 15 million, of which ninety percent is Khmer.
-The remainder consists of ethnic Chinese and Vietnamese (together around 6.5 percent), the Cham (2.5 percent) and the chunchiet (1 percent).
+- Cambodia’s population is just over 15 million, of which ninety percent is Khmer.
+The remainder consists of ethnic Chinese and Vietnamese (together around 6 percent), the Cham (2.5 percent) and the chunchiet (1 percent).

 - Cambodia is a constitutional monarchy, with an elected government comprising two houses of parliament, the National Assembly and the Senate.

-- Average annual income is just $610 per capita, putting Cambodia among the world’s poorest countries.
-Average life expectancy, though improving, is just 61 years.
+- Average annual income is just $944 per capita, making Cambodia the third poorest country in Asia (after Nepal and Bangladesh – and compared to a per capital income of $5480 in neighbouring Thailand).
+Average life expectancy, though improving, is just 63 years.